-You will register for NOL @ Itasca at the same time you register for orientation by completing the New Student Checklist.
-The New Student Checklist is available from April 1, 2020 until orientation registration closes on May 25, 2020.
+Nature of Life will send more information and a welcome email to your UMN email account in preparation as we approach June and the program start date.
+There are further details and a survey for NOL @ Itasca and what to expect on your New Student Checklist.
+The New Student Checklist will be available later in Spring 2022.
 (Please note: you must confirm your attendance at the University of Minnesota before you will be able to access the New Student Checklist.)

 NOL @ Itasca is a four-day, three-night program.
 On the first day of your session, you will check-in at St. Paul campus at noon and travel by bus to the University of Minnesota's Itasca Biological Field Station and Laboratories.
 You'll stay the following full two days at Itasca, and depart for campus bright and early in the morning on the fourth day, arriving back on the St. Paul campus around 12:30pm.